‘Destiny 2’ Boasts Over 80 PVE Activities At Launch

 Of course, it is not just the amount of content that Bungie corrected for Destiny 2.
 The amount of story content has been increased greatly, starting with a greater number of cut-scenes plus an emphasis on supporting characters like Commander Zavala, Cayde-6, and Ikora Rey, as previously covered.

 One other interesting bit of PvE content news is how Nightfall strikes will have a timer added to them.
-Each Nightfall will have timers of varying lengths but it isn’t clear in the Edge article if players will fail the strike if not completed in time or if this is to earn a bonus reward like what was added with Rise of Iron.
+Each Nightfall will have timers of varying lengths, but it isn’t clear in the Edge article if players will fail the strike if not completed in time or if this is to earn a bonus reward like what was added with Rise of Iron.

 Destiny 2 launches September 6 for the PlayStation 4 and Xbox One.
 The PC version is scheduled to be released on October 24.